We may earn commission from affiliate links →

 As of the time of publishing (February 2023), 1 USD equals 20 lira.
 The cost of a bag of saffron at the spice market, by the way!
 Check closer to your travel time for more detailed information on current exchange rates.
 In contrast, in 2018, 1 U.S. dollar was worth 4.6 lira.

-Although Türkiye is a part of Europe, it is not a member of the Eurozone.
+Although Türkiye is partially in Europe, it is not a member of the Eurozone.
 Therefore, the Turkish Lira remains Turkey’s official currency.
 Credit cards are widely accepted in Turkey, so tourists may not need to carry much cash with them when traveling around the country.

-Denominations Of The Turkish Lira: What Coins And Notes Are Available
+Denominations Of The Turkish Lira: What Lira Coins And Notes Are Available

-Inflation has been a problem in Türkiye for many years now, so prices are constantly changing.
+Inflation has been a problem in Türkiye for many years, so prices constantly change.
 The Turkish Lira is one of the world’s least-valued currencies.
-In our Turkish travel guides, we have listed prices in Lira based on when we traveled, but as that changes so often, it’s essential to check the current exchange rate before you travel, so you have an idea of how much your money is worth.
+In our Turkish travel guides, we have listed prices in Lira based on when we traveled, but as that changes so often, it’s essential to check the current exchange rate before you travel to know how much your money is worth.

 Whose Face Is On Turkish Lira